Additive subordination of multiparameter Markov processes: Additive subordination of M-OU processes

 where $\ZZ=\ZZ(1)$ is a zero mean self-decomposable random variable and $\rho$ is the self-similar exponent (see \cite{carr2007self,eberlein2009sato,li2016additive} for a thorough exposition).
 A $k$-dimensional Sato subordinator is a $\RR^k$-valued Sato process with positive and non-decreasing one-dimensional marginal trajectories.

 We study multivariate Sato subordinators $\SS(t)$ such that $\SS(1)$ has distribution in the class of tempered stable ($T\alpha S$) distributions introduced in \cite{rosinski2007tempering}.
-Tempered stable distributions are obtained by tempering the radial component of the Lévy measure (in polar coordinates) of an $\alpha$-stable distribution, $\alpha \in (0,2)$.
-It is well known that the Lévy measure $\nu_0$ of an $\alpha$-stable distribution, $\alpha\in (0,2)$, is of the form
+Tempered stable distributions are obtained by tempering the radial component of the L\'evy measure (in polar coordinates) of an $\alpha$-stable distribution, $\alpha \in (0,2)$.
+It is well known that the L\'evy measure $\nu_0$ of an $\alpha$-stable distribution, $\alpha\in (0,2)$, is of the form

 where $\lambda$ is a finite measure on the unit $(d-1)$-sphere $\mathcal{S}^{d-1} \subseteq \RR^d$.
-Tempered stable distributions are formally defined as follows (\cite{rosinski2007tempering}). \begin{definition} A probability measure $\mu$ on $\RR^d$ is called tempered $\alpha$-stable (T$\alpha$S) if it is infinitely divisible without Gaussian part and it has Lévy measure $\nu$ of the following form
+Tempered stable distributions are formally defined as follows (\cite{rosinski2007tempering}). \begin{definition} A probability measure $\mu$ on $\RR^d$ is called tempered $\alpha$-stable (T$\alpha$S) if it is infinitely divisible without Gaussian part and it has L\'evy measure $\nu$ of the following form

 where $\alpha\in (0,2)$, $\lambda$ is a finite measure on $\mathcal{S}^{d-1}$, and $b:(0,\infty) \times \mathcal{S}^{d-1} \rightarrow (0,\infty)$ is a Borel function such that $b(\cdot,\w)$ is completely monotone with $\lim_{r\rightarrow\infty}b(r, \w) = 0$, for every $\w\in \mathcal{S}^{d-1}$.
 The measure $\mu$ is called a proper T$\alpha$S distribution if, in addition to the above, $b(0+, \w) = 1$ for each $\w\in \mathcal{S}^{d-1}$. \end{definition}